Motorcyclist safety

 Use reflective stripes or tape, particularly at night or in poor weather.

 In Australia, every year more than 200 motorcycle riders and passengers are killed and many more are injured in road crashes.
-Some of these injuries could be prevented if motorcyclists chose the safest helmet and wore the right helmet for their head size.
+Some of these injuries could be prevented if motorcyclists choose the safest helmet and protective clothing.

-Wearing a well-fitting Australian standards helmet is a legal requirement that could save your life.
+Wearing a well-fitting approved helmet is a legal requirement that could save your life.

 The Consumer Rating and Assessment of Safety Helmets (CRASH) provides independent information about the level of protection a helmet offers.